 What to expect

 The Apprentice Company is the foundation of our Ensemble, and its members are nurtured and valued for their essential role in the organization’s operations and purpose.

-Through an annual audition process, a class of selected artists is recruited to serve as the core company for the season, sharing in the breadth of daily organizational and artistic operations.
+Through an annual audition and interview process, a class of apprentices is recruited to serve as the core company for the season, sharing in the breadth of daily organizational and artistic operations.

-In addition to understudying or performing suitable main stage roles, the apprentice experience is amplified through masterclasses with local and visiting artists and immersive experiential programming curated for each production.
+In addition to understudying or performing suitable main stage roles, the acting apprentice experience is amplified through masterclasses with local and visiting artists and immersive experiential programming curated for each production.
 Our stage management apprentice will take on our 2nd ASM position garnering exceptional professional hands-on training and experience.
 Our technical apprentice will join in the build and hone in on some mad skills.
 Our education department also affords some of our apprentices an opportunity to teach and TA for a variety of programming.

 At the end of the season, the company is celebrated with its own fully produced show.
 Apprentices leave the program with a portfolio of practical work experience and job skills, preparing them for a long future in the arts industry.